 - support GDPR implementation on the information security side

 - follow up on the threat landscape as well as the development of new privacy legislation

 - build a network of higher education information security and Data Protection professionals

-The Task Force aims to present a forum for information security professionals as well as data protection experts in order to build a strong network – one that both sides of expertise can find beneficial.
+This Special Interest Group aims to present a forum for information security professionals as well as data protection experts in order to build a strong network – one that both sides of expertise can find beneficial.

 Current and future Activities

 As a start of the InfoSec group a workshop on Data Protection and IT Security was organized in Berlin, in April 2017.
 We reached around thirty IT Security and Data Protection professionals around Europe and presented high-level speakers about GDPR.
 Also as a background work a presentation on The Threat Landscape in Academic IT From an IT Security Professional’s Point of View was given by Kenneth Kahri (University of Helsinki) at the EUNIS 2017 Congress.
 The next steps are to gather the members for the Task Force and building a plan for the following year.
 Among the activities a follow-up workshop was held on 12 December 2017 in Lisbon, Portugal.
 It was focused on the theme of GDPR in higher education and practical measures for implementation.

 - “Home Alone: information security for remote learners and workers”.
 Read more here.

 - “How to Make Cloud Services Secure” on 3rd of November 2020.
 Read the outputs from the workshop here.